Click to download our Visitor Policy PDF.

 The Nursery has a practical uniform.
 Sweatshirts, polo shirts and jackets are available to purchase from reception.
 For the children to be able to access the outdoor environment all year round, children will need to have suitable named clothing whilst at nursery.
 These will include wellington boots, waterproofs, coats and winter wear for the colder times of the year.

-If you wish to reserve a place, please speak to Barbara a week in advance of the holiday.
-The whole setting is closed 2 weeks at Christmas.
+Barbies Playschool and Selywn House Nursery School is open 48 weeks of the year.
+The whole setting is closed for two weeks at the beginning of August and for two weeks at Christmas.
 You will be notified of the exact dates of closure and any changes to these arrangements.

 Fresh drinking water is available to all children throughout the school day.